-List four of the most common reasons why consumers don't pay their bills.
-Loss of income (48%) Overextension (25%) Defective goods and services (20%) Fraudulent use of credit (4%)
+1. List four of the most common reasons why consumers don't pay their bills.

+Loss of income (48%)

+Overextension (25%)

+Defective goods and services (20%)

+Fraudulent use of credit (4%)

-2. List five warning signs of financial trouble.
+2. List five of the seven warning signs of financial trouble.

 Don't know how much you owe.

 Late paying bills.

 Take out a new loan to pay an old loan or to pay debts.

 Pay only the minimum balance due each month.

 Spend more than 20% of net income (after rent or mortgage payment) on credit use.

+Would have a financial problem if you lost your job.

+You're spending more than you earn and are using savings to pay for day-to-day expenses.

 3. List the first steps you should take if you find you can't pay your bills.

 Take a close look at your budget (trim expenses, be realistic about what you can afford, remember the 20-10 rule).

 Contact your creditors.
 Tell them why you can't pay, that you intend to pay, and when and how much you can pay.

 If possible, continue to make small but regular payments.

-For each of the following questions, write a \mathbf{T} in the space provided if the statement is true.
-Write an \mathbf{F} in the space provided if the statement is false.
+For each of the following questions, write a T in the space provided if the statement is true.
+Write an F in the space provided if the statement is false.

-- 4. f A credit repair company can erase a poor credit history. - 5. \underline{t} If you pay a bill late, your creditor can report this information to a credit bureau. - 6. f A debt collector can contact you any time of day or night, except Sunday. - 7. \underline{t} If you don't pay a debt, a debt collector cannot legally harass and threaten you. - 8. t A debt collector must inform you, in writing, of the amount of your debt, the name of the creditor, and an explanation of your right to dispute the debt. - 9. t The Consumer Credit Counseling Service will help you set up a realistic budget, contact your creditors, and plan future expenses.
+- 4. A credit repair company can erase a poor credit history. - 5. t If you pay a bill late, your creditor can report this information to a credit bureau. - 6. f A debt collector can contact you any time of day or night, except Sunday. - 7. t If you don't pay a debt, a debt collector cannot legally harass and threaten you. - 8. t A debt collector must inform you, in writing, of the amount of your debt, the name of the creditor, and an explanation of your right to dispute the debt. - 9.
+The Consumer Credit Counseling Service will help you set up a realistic budget, contact your creditors, and plan future expenses.